 |Ignore toys or food||Investigate toys or food|

-Feral cats may also have a clipped ear tip.
-This means that the cat has previously been captured, neutered, and returned to the wild.
-Feral cats reproduce often, and TNR is an attempt to control this population.
+Feral cats may also have a clipped ear tip, which means that the cat has previously been captured, neutered, and returned to the wild.
+Feral cats reproduce often, and TNR attempts to control the population.

 According to The Journal of the American Veterinary Medical Association, 75% of feral kittens live less than 6 months.
 Without human assistance, they’re at risk of accidents and illness.

 Helping vs. Domesticating Feral Cats

-You can help feral cats without bringing them into your home.
+You can assist feral cats without bringing them into your home.
 Leave food outdoors and offer shelter in cold temperatures.
-Open your garage doors, or strategically place boxes outside.
+Open your garage doors or strategically place boxes outside.

-There are risks associated with this behavior.
+There are risks associated with this behavior, though.
 Feral cats rarely travel alone.
-Once a feral cat discovers that your property is welcoming, it will be claimed as territory.
-The cat will mark and invite other cats to join it.
+Once a feral cat discovers that your property is welcoming, it’ll be claimed as territory.
+The cat will mark and invite other feral cats to join it.

 Animal control centers recommend a “trap, neuter, release” approach to feral cats.
 This involves trapping the cat and taking it to a vet.
 The cat will then be spayed or neutered, then released back into the wild.
 This may seem cruel, but it’s an act of kindness.
 Feral cats are not cut out for domestication.